Arayankavu

-Arayankavu is a village in Kerala, south India with Piravam Road as the nearest railway station.
+Arayankavu is a village in Kerala, south India with Piravam Road railway station as the nearest railway station.
 It belongs to the Amballoor Village Panchayath.

-The Arayankavu Temple is a famous temple of the Hindu mother goddess Bhadrakali.
+The Arayankavu Temple is a famous temple of the Hindu Mother goddess, Bhadrakali.
 The temple is located near Ernakulam in the southern Indian state of Kerala and is one of the most popular temples in the state, for "Garudan Thookkam" performed on every "Pooram" of the Malayalam month "Meenam".
-Shiva, ayyappa, and naga are also worshiped at the temple.
+Shiva, Ayyappan, and Nāga are also worshiped at the temple.
 Pooram is the most famous celebration.

 Main landmarks and Places of worship

 Arayankavu Bhagavathy Temple

 Situated in the heart of Arayankavu and the temple owned by Puthuvamana Devaswom Trust hosts the famous festival consisting of Garudan Thookkam.

 Trippakkudam Mahadeva Temple

 Situated 1 km away from Arayankavu.
 Construction of the Temple was very ancient.
-One of the peculiarity of the temple is that Two automated sivalingas were worshiped in the same peeda and both the sivalinga are considered as same deity (Mahadeva).
-This temple is famous for "Parvathimangalam" vazhipadu wherein it is believed that Parvathy herself prepared food overnight and served to Siva as "Annapoorneswary".
+One of the peculiarity of the temple is that Two automated SivaLingams were worshiped in the same peeda and both the sivalinga are considered as same deity (Mahadeva).
+This temple is famous for "Parvathimangalam" vazhipadu wherein it is believed that Parvati herself prepared food overnight and served to Siva as "Annapoorneswary".
 This food is then served to Brahmins and to "Bhoothaganas" in the place specified inside the temple.
 This vazhipad is unique and purposeful for anyone seeking any wishes of his/her worldly life.
 Recently a Vishnuvigraham obtained from the premises of the Mahadeva temple were installed by constructing a new temple nearby the main temple.
 This Vishnuvigraham was also very ancient believed to have worshiped longtime before.